Discover Belize

 Overview

 Read 4 reviews and enjoy exclusive savings on Explore's 13 Day Discover Belize.
-Rich in exotic wildlife, tropical forests, white-sand beaches and lost civilisations, Belize really is a diverse pocket of overlooked beauty.
-This is a trip that has something for everyone - food lovers, wildlife spotters, jungle hikers and beach junkies alike will all find something to love about Belize.
+Tropical forests, white-sand beaches and lost civilisations, Belize is a paradisal pocket of overlooked beauty.
+Our 13-day itinerary has something for everyone, from wildlife spotters and jungle hikers to beach junkies.
+Travel from Belize City to the depths of the rainforest before uncovering the Mayan ruins of Guatemala and winding up on Caye Caulker.

 Itinerary